-Key observations and recommendations for 2012
+Key recommendations for 2016

 We undertook the following activities to inform our assurance engagement:

-- document reviews, data sampling and interrogation of supporting databases and associated reporting systems as they relate to selected content and performance data;
+- Conducted document reviews, data sampling and interrogation of supporting databases and associated reporting systems as they relate to selected content and performance data;

-Exclusions and Limitations
+Exclusions and limitations

 - Company position statements (including any expression of opinion, belief, aspiration, expectation, aim or future intent);